JesterCharles/mini-project-files/Handout-ActionType-Function.md

 ## Step-by-Step Guide for Orders

 Here is a practical, step-by-step guide to creating a **Modify** action that updates an order.
+I've also included an extremely detailed scribe document for you to utilize here [Create and Configure Action Types and Python Functions in Ontology](https://scribehow.com/viewer/Create_and_Configure_Action_Types_and_Python_Functions_in_Ontology__559incNdT5ugRId7m7tzGA)

 **Step 1: Enabling Edits on the Order Object Type**